MartinDoms/ScriptCs.SignalR/README.md

 #Quick start
 Here's a complete ScriptCs example using our extensions.
 Because dynamic is only ever used in the compiled assembly this runs in Roslyn without issues.

+We are currently using a pre-release package on NuGet due to a dependency on Owin hosting pre-release packages. **Use the -pre flag when you install rom NuGet**.

+To run this example in some working directory:
+* Install ScriptCs.SignalR using Nuget (scriptcs installer does not currently support pre-release packages). `nuget install ScriptCs.SignalR -pre -o packages`
+* Run `scriptcs -install`
+* Paste the code below into your editor as save as `server.csx`
+* Run `scriptcs server.csx`

 ```csharp
 var signalR = Require<SignalR>();
 signalR.CreateServer("http://localhost:8080");